ewjee33/template/README.md

 - TypeScript Config: The tsconfig.json enforces noImplicitAny and strictNullChecks for better type safety.
 Update types as needed when extending controllers or services.
 - Logging: Response times are logged via middleware.
 Check logs in <log-location> for details.
 - Error Handling: Use AllExceptionFilters to catch and format controller exceptions consistently.
+- Transactional Operations:
+   - BaseController: Provides a RESTful interface for standard CRUD operations without session management, keeping it reusable and lightweight.
+   - Custom Controllers: For multi-document updates (e.g., creating a user and profile together), controllers like UserController can create a Mongoose ClientSession and pass it to service/repository methods.
+   - BaseRepository: All methods (create, findOne, update) accept an optional session: ClientSession | null parameter, defaulting to null for non-transactional use.
+This enables seamless integration with transactions when a session is provided by the controller.